richardgourley/charity-organization-event-website/README.md

 # Charity Organization Event Website

+## Intro
-A web app written using Django and Wagtail.
+A membership website for charities written in Django and the Wagtail CMS.

-- Charity owners can register
-  - Implements a CustomUser model extending the base Django user model (using AbstractUser)
+## Features
-- Charity owners can add a profile highlighting what their charity does, location, where it operates
+- Charity owners can register and add an in depth profile highlighting what their charity does, their location and where they operate.
-- Charity owners can create charity events
+- Charity owners can then create charity events.
-- Site visitors can view all charities and events
+- Site visitors can view all charities and events on paginated views.
+- Charity owners can add a profile highlighting what their charity does, location, where it operates.
-- The site administrator has to approve all charity signups and event signups before they go live on the website
+- The site administrator has to approve all charity signups and event signups before they go live on the website.

-### A FEW THINGS STILL TO DO
+## Tools
+- Implements a CustomUser model extending the base Django user model (using AbstractUser) SEE THE RELATED SECTION FOR LINKS TO LEARN MORE ABOUT WHEN TO USE CUSTOM USERS

+### To Do
 - [ ] Add custom user settings to the wagtail admin dashboard
 - [ ] Add a news blog app
 - [ ] Add the search view to the menu